Managing API Keys

 - Click Save.

-Permission changes take effect immediately.
-Any in-flight requests using the old permissions may succeed if they were already authenticated, but subsequent requests use the updated permissions.
+Changes take effect immediately.
+Any in-flight requests using the old settings may succeed if they were already authenticated, but subsequent requests use the updated configuration.

 Revoking a Key